OscarCarde/capstone/README.md

 - [x] Profile: From their Dashboard, users should be able to update their profile's details
   - [x] The form should appear on the same page

+- [x] Responsive: The website should display an interface appropriate the the device it is viewed on

 - [ ] Notifications: the Dashboard should display a notification on each repository with a new message or file uploaded

 - [ ] Project View: